WWitman/projects/release-notes/README.md

-# Apigee-127 release notes generator
+# GitHub release notes generator

 Generates release notes for GitHub repositories.

+## About this project

+The API is written using Apigee-127.
+A client app is provided that uses this API to build the release notes.

 ## What do the release notes look like?